daac-tools/crawdad/README.md

 # 🦞 Crawdad: ChaRActer-Wise Double-Array Dictionary

-Crawdad is a crate for fast CKJ-text processing using character-wise double-array tries.
+Crawdad is a library of character-wise double-array trie dictionaries for fast CKJ-text processing.

+## Search

+- `Exact`

+## Data structures

+- `crawdad::Trie` is the reduced trie.
+- `crawdad::MpTrie` is the minimal-prefix trie.

 ## Disclaimer